 Presentation Goal 1 Grammatical errors or misspellings occur, penalties for affect final grade.
 Sentence structure is rarely complex.
 Simplistic sentence structures are used.
 Common errors in sentences such as run-on sentences occur.
 Non-sentences occur occasionally.
 Minimal appropriate use of the language.
 Work only rarely reflects a college level use of words and understanding of their meanings.
 Frequent use of simplistic vocabulary.
 When sophisticated vocabulary appears, it is often incorrect.
-Clarity Goal 1 , , , , Low levels of coherence in paragraphs.
+Clarity Goal 1 Sentences occasionally clearly express ideas.
+Rambling sentences or unclear structure occurs.
+Low levels of coherence in paragraphs.
 Paragraphs frequently include some unrelated sentences.
 Paragraphs may be too long or too short.
 The logic used in the analysis is rarely clear.
-Structure and organization of the introduction and the analys do not reflect logic and coherence, they are simply strung together.
+Structure and organization of the introduction and the analysis do not reflect logic and coherence, they are simply strung together.
 Quality Goals 1, 2, Analysis reflects little or no integration of information from multiple questions or sources.
 Analysis does not reflect consideration of multiple causes and alternative explanations.
 Clear explanations are missing.
 Many glaring flaws in the reasoning presented.
 Only rarely are effective arguments are being made.